smiah069/helloWorld/README.md

 1. Keep ether variant A or B

-You can merge two variants following the steps: Move cursor to "Unmerged ..." then m m, and then follow the on screen instructins
+You can merge two variants following the steps: Move cursor to "Unmerged ..." then m m, and then follow the on screen instructions.

 # Common Errors with Git Commands